Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-In figure \ref{fig_10}, we show the spatiotemporal evolution of the vortical communities with the maximum inter-community interactions across 3 representative points during the state of combustion noise.
-Figure \ref{fig_10}(a,b) shows the time series of acoustic pressure fluctuations and network measures.
-Figure \ref{fig_10}(c) shows the vorticity field and the corresponding pair of maximum interacting communities in the spatial domain.
-At each time instant, the pair of vortical communities consists of two different communities with one inter-community edge directed from, say, community 1 to community 2.
-Community 1 will exhibit outward inter-community strength distribution with $k_{\text{out}}$ values, whereas, community 2 will exhibit inward inter-community strength with $k_{\text{in}}$ values.
-Thus, in figure \ref{fig_10}, the direction of the maximum inter-community interaction is from the community marked with $k_{\text{out}}$ values to the community marked with $k_{\text{in}}$ values. $k_{\text{out}}$ and $k_{\text{in}}$ indicate the sum of inter-community outward and inward edge weights present between the pair of communities with maximum inter-community interactions, respectively.
-The range of $k_{\text{out}}$ and $k_{\text{in}}$ are indicated in the colorbars.
-The aperiodic nature of the network measures shown in figure \ref{fig_10}(a,b) reflect the aperiodicity in the spatiotemporal evolution of vortical interactions present during the state of combustion noise.
-The spatial distribution of the pair of communities in figure \ref{fig_10}(c) shows that most of the vortical communities with maximum inter-community interactions are located above the bluff-body.
-This is due to a large concentration of coherent structures shed from the upstream tip of the bluff-body during the state of combustion noise, that can be seen in the corresponding vorticity fields in figure \ref{fig_10}(c).
-Furthermore, the vortical communities shown are quite fragmented in space due to the presence of small regions of high vorticity present in the spatial domain.
-This is in contrast to the large spatially coherent vortical communities present during the aperiodic epochs of intermittency, as discussed in the next subsection.
+The ranges of $k_{\text{out,1}}$ and $k_{\text{out,2}}$ are indicated in the colorbars.
+The spatial distribution of the pair of communities in figure \ref{fig_4}(d) indicates that most of the vortical communities with maximum inter-community interactions are located above the bluff body.
+This is due to a large concentration of coherent structures shed from the upstream tip of the bluff body during the state of combustion noise.
+Furthermore, the vortical communities shown are quite fragmented in space due to small regions of high vorticity present in the spatial domain.
+This contrasts the large spatially coherent vortical communities present during the aperiodic epochs of intermittency, as discussed in the next subsection.
+The spatial fragmentation of communities present in different dynamical states is discussed and compared in Appendix \ref{AppendixC}.